kylestarrtech/DBD-Queue-Pool-Tracker/README.md

-# Dead by Daylight Matchmaking Tracker
+# Dead by Daylight Queue Pool Tracker

 ## Summary
 The **Dead by Daylight Queue Pool Tracker** is a tool used to track the general queue pools for both survivor and killer, alongside estimated times to find a match in any region - either individual or all at once!